lasalle: first impressions

 small tactical level: you are a

-divisional (or similar) commander and you must carry out your superior
+divisional (or similar) commander and you must carry out your

-commander's orders without further ado.
-You command a
+superior commander's orders without further ado.
+You

-artillery batteries).
+regiments and artillery batteries).
 The units can be

 small (4 bases) or large (6 bases)